 - 2 ounces coco powder

-Remove KitchenAid ice cream attachment from freezer and fit into the KitchenAid.
-After attaching paddle, pour ice cream base into bowl, and stir on low for 18 minutes.
+- Remove KitchenAid ice cream attachment from freezer and fit into the KitchenAid.
+After attaching paddle, pour ice cream base into the bowl, and stir on low for 18 minutes.

 - Mix the frozen peanut cookie dough bits into the ice cream base and continue mixing for 2 minutes.
 Place the (now soft-serve consistency) ice cream into a freezing storage container to harden and ripen in the freezer, about 2-3 hours.

 As an Amazon Associate, I earn from qualifying purchases